Your dependent childs age

 - if you are looking for work, or looking to increase your earnings, there will be help and advice available

-- you will be expected to take part in interviews to talk about your plans for returning to work or increasing your earnings
+- you will be expected to take active steps to prepare for work for example take part in regular interviews to talk about your plans for returning to work or increasing your earnings

 Youngest child aged between 5 and 12 years of age